GRLoc: Geometric Representation Regression for Visual Localization: Related Work

 Although the network's direct output differs from conventional APR, our GRR method remains fully end-to-end.
 The model's input (an image) and final output (a 6-DoF pose) are identical to APR, as the intermediate geometric representations are passed to a fully differentiable solver.
 Furthermore, the primary training objective aligns with APR: optimizing for the correctness of the final pose.
+Notably, while recent methods like Marepo~\cite{chen2024map} are recognized as APRs\cite{liu2024gs,sidorov2025gsplatloc} despite explicitly predicting scene coordinates (SCR style), GRLoc avoids dense coordinate maps by estimating camera-specific, patch-level geometry, making it conceptually closer to conventional APR.